MichaelA-US/QuartzWiki/content/projects/index.md

 Here are selected labs, builds, and security tools.

 Below is a collection of my technical writings during my time at ACE.
-The ACE program is a

 ## Red Team on Windows
 ![[2_Ades_MX.pdf]]